lskatz/SneakerNet/docs/plugins/sn_report.pl.md

 ## tables

-If the key is `table`, then the corresponding table is converted to HTML and included in the report.
+If the value has a suffix `.csv` or `.tsv`, then the corresponding table is converted to HTML and included in the report.
 All other key/value combinations are included in the HTML report, under their corresponding plugins.

+## images

+_For this plugin version >= 2.7_

+If the value has a suffix `.png` or `.gif`, then the corresponding file path will be converted to base64 and embedded in the HTML report.

 # Outputs